harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/services-overview.md

 ![](./static/services-and-environments-overview-22.png)

-## Deleting Services in Harness
+## Deleting a Service in Harness

-Harness lets users delete services that haven't been deployed by a pipeline.
-However deleting a service that was previously deployed carries carries licensing implications in Harness.
-By default Harness doesn't let you delete that service.
+Harness allows users to delete services that have not been deployed by a pipeline.
+However, deleting a service that was previously deployed carries licensing implications in Harness.
+By default, Harness does not permit you to delete such a service.

-When a user deletes a service in Harness, that means it will delete the Harness service object.
-The Manifests, the resources etc. that were deployed will not be cleaned up.
-It is on the user to clean those resources up in the respective infrastructures.
+When a user deletes a service in Harness, it means the Harness service object will be deleted.
+However, the manifests, resources, etc., that were deployed will not be cleaned up automatically.
+It is the user's responsibility to clean up those resources in the respective infrastructures.

 ### Key Points

-- Services are what Harness uses to calculate service licenses.
+- Services are used by Harness to calculate service licenses.
-- When a user deploys a service once, regardless of the pipeline outcome (i.e. Success or Failure) the service is treated as active
+- Once a user deploys a service, regardless of the pipeline outcome (i.e., success or failure), the service is considered active.
-- When a user attempts to delete an active service, by default Harness will not allow you to delete it because it's being calculated for licenses
+- By default, Harness does not allow users to delete an active service because it is used in license calculations.
 - Users can delete active services if they have enabled Force Delete on their account.

-### Enabling Force Delete of Services
+### Enabling Force Delete for Services

-By Navigating to `Account Resources > Default Settings > General`, you will see an option for `Enable Force Delete of Harness Resources`.
-Please enable that by clicking the checkbox.
-When you navigate to a service that has been deployed, you can now delete the service.
-Harness will no longer managed the resources and track the deployed instances associated with the Service.
-This will impact your Service Dashboard view which tells you what are the tracked instances of a given service.
+To enable Force Delete for services, navigate to `Account Resources > Default Settings > General`.
+Here, you will find an option labeled `Enable Force Delete of Harness Resources`.
+Please enable it by checking the checkbox.
+Once enabled, you can delete services that have been deployed.
+Harness will no longer manage the resources or track the deployed instances associated with the service.
+This will affect your Service Dashboard view, which provides information about tracked instances for a given service.